John Eldon Gorst: Political and legal career

 Gorst remained committed to the principles of Tory democracy which he had advocated in the days of the Fourth Party, and continued take an active interest in the housing of the poor, the education and care of their children, and in social questions generally, both in parliament and in the press.
 However, he became exceedingly independent in his political action.
 In 1905 he contributed to Robert Morant's dispute concerning a school inspection report by Katherine Bathurst about elementary education for under fives.
 The report's outspokeness had been encouraged by Gorst who was trying to gain a revenge on Morant.
 This dispute resulted in Bathurst having to resign and for the ministry publishing her report but (unusually) with Morant's apologies and annotations.

 Gorst objected to Joseph Chamberlain's proposals for tariff reform, and at the general election of 1906 he stood as an independent Free Trader, but came third, behind the two official Unionist candidates, and lost his seat.
 He then withdrew from the vice-chancellorship of the Primrose League, of which he had been one of the founders, on the ground that it no longer represented the policy of Benjamin Disraeli.
 In 1910 he contested Preston as a Liberal, but failed to secure election.

 Family

-Gorst married Mary Elizabeth Moore in Geelong in 1860; they had met on the Red Jacket travelling from England to Melbourne.
+Gorst married Mary Elizabeth Moore, daughter of Lorenzo Moore, in Geelong in 1860; they had met on the Red Jacket travelling from England to Melbourne.
 Their elder son, Sir Eldon Gorst, became Consul-General in Egypt.
 Gorst died in London in April 1916, aged 80, and lies buried in St Andrew's churchyard, Castle Combe, Wilts.
 An account of his connection with Lord Randolph Churchill will be found in the Fourth Party (1906), by his younger son, Harold Edward Gorst.

+His illegitimate older half brother was Edward Frankland.